Algorithms

 • The optional "error" property is error message (or object with "message" property, e.g. exception).

-• Note: in case of algorithm error, remember to send finishSpan to all started spans (in reverse order) before sending errorMessage.
+• Note: in case of algorithm error, remember to send finishSpan to all started spans (in reverse order) before sending errorMessage - Handle Errors

 Connect#

-The first thing your algorithm should do is create a websocket client that listens to: ws://localhost:3000.
+The first thing your algorithm should do is create a WebSocket client that connects to: ws://localhost:3000.

 // create ws client and listen to ws://localhost:3000